 - A. Epa has issued a Maximum Contaminant Level (MCL) for this chemical which may be more stringent.
 See EPA's National Primary Drinking Water Regulations. - B. The criterion for organoleptic (taste and odor) effects may be more stringent.
-See National Recommended Water Quality Criteria Organoleptic Effects. - C. EPA's National Recommended Human Health Water Quality Criteria for this pollutant were not updated in 2015. - D. This criterion was revised to reflect EPA's q1 or RfD as contained in the Integrated Risk Information System (IRIS) as of May 17, 2002.
+See National Recommended Water Quality Criteria Organoleptic Effects. - C. EPA's National Recommended Human Health Water Quality Criteria for this pollutant were not updated in 2015. - D. This criterion was revised to reflect EPA's q1\ or RfD as contained in the Integrated Risk Information System (IRIS) as of May 17, 2002.
 The fish tissue bioconcentration factor (BCF) is from the 1980 Ambient Water Quality Criteria document. - E. Criteria for these pollutants are from the National Recommended Water Quality Criteria Human Health Criteria Table.
 They are not calculated based on this table's inputs for fish consumption rate and cancer risk level. - F. This human health criterion is the same as originally published in the Quality Criteria for Water, 1976 ("Red Book") which predates the 1980 methodology and did not utilize the fish ingestion BCF approach.
 This same criterion value is published in the Quality Criteria for Water, 1986 ("Gold Book"). - G. The Human Health for the consumption of Water + Organism criterion for manganese is not based on toxic effects, but rather is intended to minimize objectionable qualities such as laundry stains and objectionable tastes in beverages. - H. This fish tissue residue criterion for methylmercury is based on the total fish consumption rate of 0.0175 kg/day. - I. This criterion applies to total PCBs (e.g., the sum of all congener or all isomer or homolog or Aroclor analyses). - J. Criteria duration: instantaneous.
-Criteria frequency: Not to be exceeded.

-#K. This criterion is implemented with a duration of '1 sampling event within any 10-day assessment period across a recreational season' and an exceedance frequency not to exceed 3 excursions in a recreational season in more than one year.
-(An excursion is defined as a 10-day assessment period with any toxin concentration higher than the recommended criteria magnitude.
-When more than three excursions occur within a recreational season and that pattern reoccurs in more than one year, it is an indication the water quality has been or is becoming degraded and is not supporting its recreational use.)
+Criteria frequency: Not to be exceeded. - K. This criterion is valid for implementation with a duration of '1 sampling event within any 10-day assessment period across a recreational season' and an exceedance frequency not to exceed 3 excursions in a recreational season in more than one year.
+An excursion is defined as a 10-day assessment period with any toxin concentration higher than the recommended criteria magnitude.
+When more than three excursions occur within a recreational season and that pattern reoccurs in more than one year, it is an indication the water quality has been or is becoming degraded and is not supporting its recreational use.
+Methods for sampling, data management, and assessment are included in an EPA-approved Quality Assurance Program Plan (QAPP).
+Should they be necessary, public advisories will be drafted by EPD, reviewed and approved by Tribal governance, and distributed via the Tribe's electronic information services.